russellallen/self/docs/handbook/morphic.rst

 Next, invoke the "Grab pointer" command by pressing the middle-button menu on the button on the right side of the new ovalMorph slot.
 Drop the end of the pointer over the new morph prototype and release the mouse.
 This makes the new slot point to the new morph prototype.
 Repeat the procedure just described to create an "ovalMorph" slot in the traits namespace and point it to the traits object for the new morph.

 ..  figure:: images/Figure8.*
-    :height: 300 px
-    :width: 473 px
-    :align: left

-    Figure 8: Installing the new morph prototype and traits object in the globals and traits namespace objects.
+    Installing the new morph prototype and traits object in the globals and traits namespace objects.
 In each case, a new constant slot is created in the appropriate category, then arrow-dragging is used to make the new slot point to the desired object.

 Finally, invoke the "Make creator" middle-button menu command on each new "ovalMorph" slot to designate it as that morph's creator.
 This informs the system that the given slot is the given object's home in the global namespace.
 (An object may be reachable via several global slots; setting its creator path distinguishes one of these slots as the object's official "home address."
 This information is used to determine the object's name, as well as which the module in which to record information about the object as a whole, such as the object comment.)
 In a few seconds (if outliner updating is on), the outliner titles of the ovalMorph prototype and its traits object will be updated to show the new names for these objects.